-A question that I get asked through the blog is where to stay in Crete.
+I often get asked through the blog what are the best places to stay in Crete.
 At least once a week I receive an e-mail asking me which is the best place to stay!
-This is a query that comes up early, during the planning stage, and it needs to be decided soon so as to move on with ur planning.
+This is a query that comes up early, during the planning stage, and it needs to be decided soon to move on with your planning.
 In this article, I’ll break down the answer by interest, as well as by region.
-I’ll also tell where I stayed when I haven’t moved to the island, on my first road trip visit to Crete.

 With this (incredibly long, I know!) article, you’ll realize it’s hard to choose where to stay on Crete without missing something.
 The island is big and you must juggle different interests to reach a balance.